manuelbieh/doctypehtml.net/README.md

 ### DEMO-TEMPLATE/example.html

 This is the place for all your demo markup.
-Everything inside of your documents &lt;head&gt; and inside of the &lt;section id="content"&gt;&lt;/section&gt; will be visible in the output.
+Everything inside of your documents `<head></head>` and inside of the `<section id="content"></section>` will be visible in the output.
 Don't forget to link your external stylesheets and javascripts if you're using some.
 You can use the `[[url]]` placeholder.
 It will be replaced by the current demo's URL.
 For example: if you want to link a stylesheet in `/html5/mydemo/css/mydemo.css` you should use `[[url]]/css/mydemo.css`.
 Just have a look at the existing demos.

 ### DEMO-TEMPLATE/css and DEMO-TEMPLATE/js